 - Meditate.
 There are several forms of mediation you can practice.
 You can sit in silence for 10 minutes.
 You can go for a walk, without your phone.
 You can make a cup of tea, focusing on each step and savoring every sip.
 This is a time to just be.
 Not think.

 - On your commute (to work or to drop off the kids), listen to an inspirational podcast or book.
-Here are some of my favorites:
+Here are some of our favorites:

 - How to be a Badass by Jen Sincero